xhtai/heisenbrgr/README.md

     -   `category`: predicted category, same as in users data
     -   `dosage` (number + unit, e.g. "8g"): number of grams, ounces, pounds, milligrams, micrograms
     -   `unit` (numeric): number of pills, tabs, tablets, blotters, or beginning quantity in item title
--   (any other data peculiarities, e.g. SR2 titles were processed and we get the raw titles back)

 For users data: